 Individuals who have suffered a stroke may experience a variety of different language impairments.
 Aphasia is a communication disorder that is caused by damage to the area of the brain that is responsible for expressing and processing speech and language.
-Aphasia is most commonly seen in clients who have experienced strokes.
+Aphasia most commonly occurs in clients who have experienced strokes.
 Adults with aphasia may present with mild to severe difficulties within the following areas:

 - Expressive Language Skills (e.g., word finding, articulation,vocabulary skills, grammar/sentence structure)